-- X (ndarray, shape [n, 3]) An array of test triples. - model (ampligraph.latent\features.EmbeddingModel) A knowledge graph embedding model - filter\triples (ndarray of shape [n, 3] or None) The triples used to filter negatives. - verbose (bool) Verbose mode - strict (bool) Strict mode.
+- X (ndarray, shape [n, 3]) An array of test triples. - model (EmbeddingModel) A knowledge graph embedding model - filter_triples (ndarray of shape [n, 3] or None) The triples used to filter negatives.

+- verbose (bool) Verbose mode - strict (bool) Strict mode.
 If True then any unseen entity will cause a RuntimeError.
-If False then triples containing unseen entities will be filtered out. - rank\against\ent (array-like) List of entities to use for corruptions.
+If False then triples containing unseen entities will be filtered out. - rank_against_ent (array-like) List of entities to use for corruptions.
 If None, will generate corruptions using all distinct entities.
-Default is None. - corrupt\side (string) Specifies which side to corrupt the entities. s is to corrupt only subject. o is to corrupt only object s+o is to corrupt both subject and object
+Default is None. - corrupt_side (string) Specifies which side of the triple to corrupt: - 's': corrupt only subject. - 'o': corrupt only object - 's+o': corrupt both subject and object - use_default_protocol (bool) Flag to indicate whether to evaluate head and tail corruptions separately (default: True).
+If this is set to true, it will also ignore the corrupt_side argument and corrupt both head and tail separately and rank triples.